If you’ve been searching for classroom decor ideas, look no further than these simple examples! Your classroom will be done in no time!

 Right next to the table are my two bookshelves that house all of my manipulatives and supplies.
 This area is stocked and organized.

 Next to that area is my “Wall of Fame”.
 I keep pictures, creations, etc. in this area.
-I love showing off things that my students have made me or any pictures we take together.
-Below that I have my bell schedule and school calendar and have since added my master schedule of all staff and my Instructional Focus Document as I reference them often.
+Not going to lie, I love showing off things that my students have made me or any pictures we take together.
+Below that, I have my bell schedule and school calendar and have since added my master schedule of all staff and my Instructional Focus Document as I reference them often.

 The last corner is my cabinet and built in bookcase.
 All of my resources go on the shelf and are organized by the different class they go for as well as an area for my Student Council items.
 My cabinet houses extra supplies, more paper that has not been opened yet, my personal belongings and other what not.

 So far things are working well and I’m adding other ideas as I am able.
 I will soon have a laptop cart in my room with ten laptops.
-I don’t know the configurations of the cart and hope the space between my computer area and bookshelf will house them appropriately.
+I’m not certain of the configurations of the cart and hope the space between my computer area and bookshelf will house them appropriately.

 Although these pictures were taken after the first week of school, and on a Friday afternoon, I can say that my classroom is still just as organized and clean.
 I was pretty up front about that expectation and have made sure to follow through with it and we haven’t had any problems.
 Hope we are still there in 3 months!